noshu/rustimization/README.md

 [-4.000000000000021]
 ```
 here Funcmin constructor takes four parameter first one is initial estimation x second and third one is the function f and
-the gradient g of the function respectively and forth one is the alogorithm you want to use.
+the gradient g of the function respectively and forth one is the algorithm you want to use.
 Currently two algorithms
-avialabel "cg" and "lbfgsb"
+avialabel **"cg"** and **"lbfgsb"**
 if you want more parameter tuning you can use the clases of the algorithm such as for Lbbfgsb_minimizer clas
 ###Example
 ```rust